T

 Insider tips

-• Book multi-day island-hopping tours or inter-island ferries in advance, especially during peak season.
+• Book day tours and inter-island ferries in advance, especially during peak season.

 Packing highlights